Arithmetic coding: Equal probabilities

 In the simplest case, the probability of each symbol occurring is equal.
 For example, consider a set of three symbols, A, B, and C, each equally likely to occur.
-Simple block encoding would require 2 bits per symbol, which is wasteful: one of the bit variations is never used.
+Encoding the symbols one by one would require 2 bits per symbol, which is wasteful: one of the bit variations is never used.
 That is to say, symbols A, B and C might be encoded respectively as 00, 01 and 10, with 11 unused.

 A more efficient solution is to represent a sequence of these three symbols as a rational number in base 3 where each digit represents a symbol.
 For example, the sequence "ABBCAB" could become 0.0112013, in arithmetic coding as a value in the interval [0, 1).
-The next step is to encode this ternary number using a fixed-point binary number of sufficient precision to recover it, such as 0.00101100102 – this is only 10 bits; 2 bits are saved in comparison with naïve block encoding.
+The next step is to encode this ternary number using a fixed-point binary number of sufficient precision to recover it, such as 0.00101100012 – this is only 10 bits; 2 bits are saved in comparison with naïve block encoding.
 This is feasible for long sequences because there are efficient, in-place algorithms for converting the base of arbitrarily precise numbers.

 To decode the value, knowing the original string had length 6, one can simply convert back to base 3, round to 6 digits, and recover the string.